dokku/dokku/docs/deployment/user-management.md

 `KEY_NAME` is the name you want to use to refer to this particular key.
 Including the word `admin` in the name will grant the user privileges to add additional keys remotely.

 > `KEY_NAME` is a unique name which is used to identify public keys.
 Attempting to re-use a key name will result in an error.
-The ssh (git) user is *always* `dokku`, as this is the system user that the `dokku` binary uses to perform all it's actions.
+The SSH (Git) user is *always* `dokku`, as this is the system user that the `dokku` binary uses to perform all its actions.

 Admin users and root can add keys remotely by specifying the `dokku` bin on their `ssh` command: